 Question 5 — Set Up

-- The batter slices an acute ball towards foul infield territory.
+- The batter slices an acute ball toward foul infield territory.

 - It clears the park fence before touching down.